We’re grateful for you.

 Contacting Your Camper:

-We do not allow the use of cell phones at camp, as they are a negative influence in the camp environment and don’t help the adjustment period.
+We do not allow the use of cell phones at camp as they are a negative influence on the camp environment and can negatively impact your camper’s experience by causing homesickness and distracting from the adventures in front of them.
 We have a variety of alternatives so you can stay tuned on your camper’s adventures.
-We typically upload photos from camp each evening, which are free to view and download.
-Our camp photographers do their best to get to every group’s activities daily, but we cannot guarantee every camper will be pictured.
+We typically upload photos from camp each day, which are free to view and download using a secure link provided to you.
+Our camp photographers do their best to get to every group’s activities daily, but we cannot guarantee every camper will be pictured each day.
 One-way emails can be sent to campers as well, free of charge, and are delivered daily after lunch.

 Receiving mail and/or packages is a highlight for many campers, but it is a good idea to send packages and mail a few days prior to the start of the session so your child receives correspondence in time.
+You may also drop off packages at check-in to be distributed throughout the week.
 Please do not send candy or snacks, as they are not permitted because they attract critters and bugs in the cabins.

 Our postal address for letters and packages is: